earthly/earthly/docs/cloud/satellites/byoc/aws/cloudformation.md

-# Installing BYOC in AWS
+# Installing BYOC in AWS via Cloudformation

-This page documents the requirements and steps required to install [BYOC Satellites](byoc.md) in AWS.
+This page documents the requirements and steps required to install [BYOC Satellites](../byoc.md) in AWS using Earthly's CloudFormation template.

 ## Requirements
-Before you begin to provision your BYOC configuration within AWS, there are a few requirements you need to make sure you meet first:
+Before you begin to provision your BYOC configuration, ensure that you meet the [base requirements](./requirements.md) for installation within AWS.

+There are also a few additional requirements you will need to make sure you meet:
-### Networking
-Because every configuration is different, using BYOC within your organization will require you to configure your networking to match your use case.
-You'll need to ensure that:

-* Traffic from Earthly clients, including CI build runners and developer workstations, can reach the satellites directly.
-When installing the AWS CloudFormation template, a security group rule is created that should allow the correct ingress from the specified CIDR block.
-* Traffic to any required resources (e.g. private repositories, the internet, etc) are allowed.
-When installing the AWS CloudFormation template, the default egress rule allows any outbound traffic.
-* Internal AWS DNS names must resolve to an address reachable on the network.
-This is because invocations of Earthly that reference the BYOC satellite will use the AWS internal DNS address to connect to the satellite.

-These can all be accomplished with most VPN technologies.
-We recommend and have direct experience with Tailscale.
-If you need help configuring other networking scenarios, [please reach out to us](https://earthly.dev/slack)!

-### Cloud
-Configuring BYOC in your AWS account is as simple as applying a CloudFormation template, and reading its outputs.
-You'll need:

-* An AWS account with permissions to:
+* An AWS account or role with permissions to:
   * create a new CloudFormation stack, and
   * describe the newly created CloudFormation stack after it has run.
-* Either:
-  * An AWS account with permissions to create all the resources specified in the CloudFormation template, or
+* An AWS account or role that can create all the resources specified in the template.
-  * a role for CloudFormation to use that has the needed permissions.
-* A VPC, and chosen subnet that Earthly will place its satellites into. *Take note of the CIDR block, you will need it later.*

-Right now, BYOC is only supported in the `us-west-2` (Oregon) region.

-### On Your Machine
-After installing the CloudFormation template, you'll need to finish the installation at the command line.
-To do this, you'll need to ensure that:

-* Earthly is installed.
-* You have [AWS Credentials configured](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) with permissions to describe the CloudFormation stack you created.
+* You have [AWS Credentials configured](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) on your machine, with permissions to describe the CloudFormation stack you created.

-## Installing the BYOC CloudFormation Template
+## Installing the CloudFormation Template

-You can install our CloudFormation Template, by opening this link in a new tab and following the prompts:
+You can install our CloudFormation template by opening this link in a new tab and following the prompts:

 [<img src="img/cloudformation.png" alt="Launch Stack In us-west-2" title="Launch CloudFormation Stack Quick-Create link" />](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://production-byoc-installation.s3.us-west-2.amazonaws.com/cloudformation-byoc-installation.yaml)